matrix-org/matrix-spec-proposals/proposals/4248-pull-based-presence.md

 to the final version.
 This typically involves using `/unstable` endpoints and vendor prefixes,
 as per [MSC2324](https://github.com/matrix-org/matrix-doc/pull/2324).

+The vendor prefix for this MSC should be `uk.co.nexy7574.pull_based_presence`.

 ## Dependencies

-This MSC builds on MSCxxxx, MSCyyyy, and MSCzzzz (none are accepted at the time of writing).
+This MSC does not depend on any other MSCs.